-Posting Materials Online, Cheating, Plagiarism, and Academic Dishonesty
+Posting Materials Online, Artificial Intelligence, Cheating, Plagiarism, and Academic Dishonesty

 Students are not allowed to post any materials on CourseHero or any other website or app.
 This applies to my materials and also to students' answers on assignments.
-Thus, students are not allowed to post my quiz questions, my powerpoint slides, etc. And students are not allowed to post their answers to a quiz, their homework assignment that they wrote, etc. Students are also not allowed to utilize a material that another student had posted on a website or app, or cheat, plagiarize, or commit academic dishonesty by any other method.
+Thus, students are not allowed to post my quiz questions, my powerpoint slides, etc. And students are not allowed to post their answers to a quiz, their homework assignment that they wrote, etc. Students are also not allowed to utilize a material that another student had posted on a website or app.